zzdjk6/assume-role.js/README.md

 Note: `--role` and `--token` is optional, if you don't provide them, the CLI will ask for input.

+Note: `--command` is also optional, if you don't provide a command, the tool will export the session info of the assumed role.

 You can also run the development version:

 ```shell